phHartl/eu-judgement-analyse/README.md

 ```

 #### Creating custom sub-corpora
-Sub-corpora can be created using values that must or must included in a document to be added.
+Sub-corpora can be created using values that must or must not be included in a document to be added.
+Use `column` to determine the column according to the database schema and `value` to determine its value.
+(Exception: `date` taking a `start date` and `end date`)
 Set the `search identifier` flag to `true`, if you want to search for abbriviations (ids) instead of verbose descriptions (labels).
 Set `operator` to `NOT`, if you want to exclude all documents containing this value from your sub-corpus.
 When using an array of values, all documents matching any of the values in the array will be in- or exluded.